 Off-Campus Summer Research

+Although we’d argue that on-campus Summer Research Program is a top-tier program (Allegheny College’s research program won a national award after all!), there are many opportunities for you to pursue scholarship and conduct research outside of Allegheny College during the summer.
 Students interested in conducting research off-campus will need to do some searching for research opportunities at other colleges and universities.
-The deadline for these summer research internships generally range from February 1st to early April.
-Therefore, you need to do some searching over the winter break.
-Before searching on the web, talk to Allegheny faculty or students who have participated in off-campus summer internships.
+The deadline for these summer research internships generally range from early February to early April.
+Therefore, doing some work over winter break will put you in a good spot to get your application materials together.
+Before searching on the web, talk to Allegheny faculty in your home department or students who have participated in off-campus summer internships.
 On the web, look for summer internship databases that will focus your search to specific disciplines.
-The URSCA office provides links to some of these summer internship databases under the tab “Funding and Other Resources”

 Summer Research Databases